JudeQuintana/terraform-modules/networking/tgw_super_router_for_tgw_centralized_router/README.md

 Super Router provides both intra-region and cross-region peering and routing for Centralized Routers and Tiered VPCs (same AWS account only, no cross account).

 - Architecture diagrams, lol:
-  - public subnet usw2a in app vpc <-> usw2 centralized router 1 <-> usw2 super router <-> use1 super router <-> use1 centralized router 1 <-> private subnet use1c in general vpc
+  - intra-region:
     - public subnet usw2a in app vpc <-> usw2 centralized router 1 <-> usw2 super router <-> usw2 centralized router 2 <-> private subnet usw2c in general vpc
     - private subnet use1a in app vpc <-> use1 centralized router 1 <-> use1 super router <-> use1 centralized router 2 <-> public subnet use1c in infra vpc
+  - cross-region:
+    - public subnet usw2a in app vpc <-> usw2 centralized router 1 <-> usw2 super router <-> use1 super router <-> use1 centralized router 1 <-> private subnet use1c in general vpc

 Example:
 ```